mge-engine/mge/doc/manual/mgecore/debug.rst

 from errors is possible.
 The :any:`mge::crash` functions provide this
 functionality:

-.. doxygenfunction:: mge::crash()
+.. doxygenfunction:: void mge::crash()
     :project: mge

-.. doxygenfunction:: mge::crash(const char *)
+.. doxygenfunction:: void mge::crash(const char *message)
     :project: mge

-.. doxygenfunction:: mge::crash(Args...)
+.. doxygenfunction:: template<typename ...Args> void crash(Args... args)
     :project: mge

 A :any:`MGE_CRASH_ASSERT` macro is defined to help to catch unrecoverable